ATOMNFT/Flipper-Vault/Animations/Weed Themed/README.md

 # How to Install EASY!
   1. Plug in your flippers SD card.
-  2. Download the animations folder of your liking (It contains .bm files along with a zip holding the manifest and all files.
+  2. Download the animations folder of your liking.
+(It contains .bm files along with a zip holding the manifest and all files.
 Delete zip before putting the folder on your device )
   3. Drag and drop the animation folder into the Flipper SD\Dolphin folder.
   4. Edit the manifest.txt in the dolphin folder of the SD and add this to the top.
 ```